Contrast-Security-OSS/docs/content/installation/java/policy/Level2Rules.md

 <!--
 title: "Level 2 Rules"
 description: "How to add a Level 2 rule to the Java Agent and TeamServer"
-tags: "java agent rules level 2"
+tags: "java agent installation policy rules level 2" -->
--->

 ## When Should I Use A Level 2 Rule?